Your Love Is My Drug: Critical reception

-Chart performance
+Commercial performance

-In January 2010, due to strong digital sales, the song charted in Canada, the United States, and the United Kingdom, debuting at numbers 48, 27, and 63 respectively.
+In January 2010, due to strong digital sales, the song charted on Canadian Hot 100, the United States Billboard Hot 100, and the United Kingdom Singles Chart, debuting at numbers 48, 27, and 63 respectively.
 In the United States the song was listed for six weeks before dropping off to re-enter at 91 on the week of April 3, 2010.
 After weeks of steadily ascending the charts the single reached a peak of four where it was listed for two weeks.
 The charting gave her her third straight top-ten hit in the country.
 On June 9, 2010, "Your Love Is My Drug" reached the number one position on the Billboard's Pop Songs chart, making Kesha the fifth female artist since the beginning of 2000, and the third in the last two years, to earn at least two number ones from a debut album.
 "Your Love Is My Drug" also peaked at number one on Billboard's Hot Dance Club Songs where it stayed for one week.
-In December 2018, the song had been certified 4× platinum by the Recording Industry Association of America (RIAA) for sales of 4,000,000 units.
-As of August 2012, the song had sold 3,110,000 copies in the United States.
 As of March 2016, "Your Love Is My Drug" had sold 3.3 million digital copies.
+In 2024, the song had been certified 5× platinum by the Recording Industry Association of America (RIAA) for sales of 5 million equivalent units.

 In Canada, the song spent a total of six weeks on the chart before dropping off to re-enter at 98.
 After steadily ascending the charts, the song moved up to reach a peak of six.
 The single fell the following week to the number seven position where it stayed for two weeks.
 In the succeeding week the song rose to the number six position where it stayed for an additional three weeks.
 The song entered at number 63 on the UK Singles Chart, dropping off the chart the following week.
 The single re-entered the chart on the week of May 16, 2010, at 60.
 On June 19, 2010, after four weeks of the single climbing the chart, it reached a new peak of 13.
-"Your Love Is My Drug" has spent more weeks in the UK top 20 than its higher charting predecessor "Blah Blah Blah".
+"Your Love Is My Drug" has spent more weeks in the UK top 20 than its higher charting predecessor "Blah Blah Blah" (featuring 3OH!3).
 In New Zealand the song debuted at number 29 and as of the May 17, 2010 issue it has gone to 15.
 The single entered the ARIA Charts at number 25.
 The following week, the single moved up to 17.
 As of the June 6, 2010 edition the song has reached a peak of three.
 It has since been certified Platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.